Skip navigation menu

 extended 6th ward team

-NIS' identify and resolve neighborhood issues in coordination with Aldermen, residents, neighborhood groups, block units, police, and City departments.
+Neighborhood Improvement Specialists (NIS) identify and resolve issues in coordination with Aldermen, residents, neighborhood groups, block units, police, and City departments.
 Their goal is to proactively address physical and behavioral problems through collaborative problem-solving and to equip residents with effective tools for neighborhoods.

 <p>Dena Hibbard</p>